jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 <pre class="EnlighterJSRAW" data-enlighter-language="msdos" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">$ sudo sed -i "s/.*PasswordAuthentication.*/PasswordAuthentication no/g" /etc/ssh/sshd_config
 $ sudo systemctl restart sshd</pre>

-You&#8217;ll need to resolve any authentication issues before proceeding as the ceph-deploy script relies on being able to obtain sudo-level remote access to all of the storage nodes to install ceph successfully.
+You'll need to resolve any authentication issues before proceeding as the ceph-deploy script relies on being able to obtain sudo-level remote access to all of the storage nodes to install ceph successfully.

 You should also at this stage confirm that you have time synchronised to an external source on each ceph node so that the server clocks agree, by default on Ubuntu 16.04 timesyncd is configured automatically so nothing needs to be done here in our case.
 You can check this on Ubuntu 16.04 by running timedatectl:<figure class="wp-block-image">